roeszler/kapthol/README.md

 - __About Us Section__

-  - Allow the user to see the typical process of the Kaptain Holiday product delivery in a vsiual format to better understand the services of the business.
+  - Allow the user to see the typical process of the Kaptain Holiday product delivery in a visual format to better understand the services of the business.
   - Allow the user to see the value of kaptain holiday to allow them to take a break.
-  - Allow the user their first chance to select / investigte wich product option that may suit their particular circumstances.
+  - Allow the user their first chance to select / investigate which product option that may suit their particular circumstances.
-  - Allow users to intiate a contact us call to action so they may start using kaptain holiday services.
+  - Allow users to initiate a contact us call to action so they may start using kaptain holiday services.

 ![About Us Pic](assets/images/readme/love_running_ethos.png)

 - __Gallery (our clients) section__

-  - This section will allow the user to further explore the product range and experinces of model customers.
+  - This section will allow the user to further explore the product range and experiences of model customers.
 It should encourage users to consider Kaptain holiday as part of their next break away from the business.
-  - This section will be kept up to date as times and new intitiatives become available to keep the user engaged with the business.
+  - This section will be kept up to date as times and new initiatives become available to keep the user engaged with the business.

 ![Gallery Section Pic](assets/images/readme/love_running_times.png)